mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

                     Should I run it without DART first, in order to have a resonable runtime? maybe LGBM + DART is not too bad
                 -   TODO(Andrea): incorporate RAPIDS feature engineering
+        -   By analyzing the revision history of thedevastator's notebook I see that they are doing a XGB + LBGM DART + CatBoost DART ensemble

         -   Read more about how the integer dataset I have used handles nulls

+        -   Backward na filling for groupby last and other timeseries features

         -   Find a way to ensemble public models on a local CV and figure out if you can really reach 0.798 just by ensembling them